-Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.
+Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.\

-As of December 31, 2021, the Company had \$57.5 million of federal and \$395.4 million of state net operating loss, or NOLs, that may be available to offset future taxable income.
+As of December 31, 2021, we had \$57.5 million of federal and \$395.4 million of state net operating loss, or NOLs, that may be available to offset future taxable income.
 A portion of the federal NOL carryforwards begin to expire in 2035 and the state NOL carryforwards begin to expire in 2035, if not utilized.
-Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
-We may have experienced such ownership changes in the past, and we may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
-As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.
+Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
+As a result, our ability to use our pre-change tax attributes and other pre-change tax attributes to offset to limitation.